Close Banner

 How Do I Use DAS at Disney World?

-A new feature allows registered DAS guests and their party members to make return time selections right in the My Disney Experience app.
+A helpful feature allows registered DAS guests and their party members to make return time selections right in the My Disney Experience app.
 Once tapped into the park, a DAS button will appear in the app.
 You can access it by clicking on the bottom three lines and scrolling down the menu.
 Anyone in the party can make the selections for everyone, but the guest with DAS must be present when the return time is redeemed and tap into the ride queue first before anyone else in the travel party.
 Guests can still visit the attraction, Guest Relations or a Guest Experience Team umbrella to receive return times.

 Return times are not able to be booked during Early Theme Park Entry.
 If park hopping, selections will become available once you tap into that park.
-If a posted wait time is 15 minutes or less, guests using DAS and their party are typically given immediate access to the Lightning Lane entrance.

 Using the My Disney Experience app to make selections allows for less walking to attractions or Guest Relations to get return times.
 We are so glad the service is now integrated into the app so all of the planning is in one place!